 Hotels, resorts and water parks in Michigan could soon be serving guests at “swim-up” pool bars thanks to new bills recently signed into law by Governor Gretchen Whitmer.
 The legislation, approved June 14, applies to establishments that already have a liquor license and requires them to have lifeguards on duty and adhere to specific guidelines on drink containers, building materials, and more.

-“For summertime fun for so many hotels and resorts that are on the water, or have access to a body of water, I am sure that it is very exciting to contemplate having an additional way to welcome guests — and revenue, as it has been tough these past couple of years due to the pandemic,” said Linda Koos, Managing Director, Burns & Wilcox, Detroit/Farmington Hills, Michigan.
+“For summertime fun for so many hotels and resorts that are on the water, or have access to a body of water, I am sure that it is very exciting to contemplate having an additional way to welcome guests — and revenue, as it has been tough these past couple of years due to the pandemic,” said Yuri Petrasz, Underwriting Manager, Commercial Insurance, Burns & Wilcox, Chicago, Illinois.
 “Obviously, anytime water comes into play, that adds an additional layer of risk to think about.”

 That is why you have insurance, to protect yourself for something that could potentially happen.
 It is peace of mind, knowing if something happens that your business is going to be protected.

 From overconsumption and drownings to slip-and-falls on pool decks, the potential risks should be foremost for any establishment considering the addition of a swim-up bar.
 These hotels and resorts would also need to review their Commercial General Liability (CGL) Insurance, Liquor Liability Insurance, and Excess Liability Insurance to confirm coverage would apply to the new operations.

 “The main concern with liquor liability is bodily injury,” said Patricia Sheridan, Director, Ontario Commercial Insurance, Burns & Wilcox, Toronto, Ontario.
 “That is why you have insurance, to protect yourself for something that could potentially happen.
 It is peace of mind, knowing if something happens that your business is going to be protected.”